-Indiana Jones meets Rachel Carson in our special little explorer’s kit.
-Open the lid to reveal a neatly-packed collection of nature observation tools – stowed securely for organization and safe travel!
+Indiana Jones meets a future Rachel Carson, George Washington Carver, or Winona LaDuke in our special little explorer’s kit.
+Open the lid to reveal a neatly packed collection of nature observation tools – stowed securely for organization and safe travel!
 Like a minified pop-up science lab, this kit opens and stands on its own to create an on-the-go nook for nature investigation.

 Whether your little outdoor-lover is more adventurer or naturalist, this cardboard case opens the door to imaginative STEAM-based learning & research.